glorborg/trademonkey-docs/docs-site/docs/lexicon/execution-drift.md

 It is not a mystery, a mindset flaw, a lack of discipline, or a lack of effort.
 It is a measurable gap between intention and action that only appears during live execution.

 Once execution drift is made visible, it becomes possible to understand its patterns, conditions, and cost.

----

-[Learn how TradeMonkey detects execution drift](https://trademonkey.app/#features) in your trading behavior.